patrickbrown-io/cspb2270-final-project/readme.md

 # Installation Instructions -- Compile and run

 You may choose to build this project on your own.
 Clone this repository.
 You can run `g++ -o main main.cpp matrix.cpp matrixstore.cpp tictactoe.cpp` in the root to build, and then run `./main` to execute the program.
+You may also change the name by replacing main with the name of your choice!

 # The Matrix Store